- Fairness in the Courts

-The Intimate Partner Sexual Abuse web course was prompted by recent research documenting that sexual abuse ranging from verbal degradation to torture is widespread in the domestic violence context, and that forced sex in addition to physical violence is a leading indicator of potential lethality for victims and their children.
-Thus, knowing whether there is sexual abuse and forced sex in a violent relationship is a key factor in risk assessment, in decision-making in civil, criminal, family, juvenile and probation cases, and in custody and visitation determinations.
+This Model Curriculum was developed out of emerging research documenting that sexual abuse is widespread in the domestic violence context, and that forced sex in addition to physical violence is a leading indicator of potential lethality for victims and their children.
+Thus, knowing whether there is sexual abuse and forced sex in a violent relationship is a key factor in risk assessment and decision-making in legal cases.
 The justice system needs strategies that encourage victims to disclose intimate partner sexual abuse and resources for effective offender dispositions and management.

-To make this information and the web course known to as many judges and justice system professionals as possible, NJEP has now created Intimate Partner Sexual Abuse materials for in-person education.
-To maximize the opportunities to present this important information, NJEP has created multiple versions of these materials to either be integrated into programs about domestic violence or sexual assault or risk assessment, or presented on their own.
+To maximize the opportunities to present this important information, NJEP has created versions of these materials in differing lengths for both civil and criminal court judges, to either be integrated into programs about domestic violence or sexual assault or risk assessment, or presented on their own.

 For each version there is a Faculty Manual, a PowerPoint presentation, a set of handouts and a Resources CD.
 For the 180-minute civil and criminal versions there are also interactive exercises.